The Adventures of Tintin (TV series)

 The Adventures of Tintin is an animated television series co-produced and animated by French animation studio Ellipse Programme and Canadian studio Nelvana.
 The series is based on the comic book series of the same name by Belgian cartoonist Hergé (/fr/).
 39 half-hour episodes were produced over the course of three seasons, originally airing in France, Canada and the United States between 1991 and 1992.
-Beginning in 1992, the series was syndicated to various other countries, including the United Kingdom, Australia, South Africa, Poland, Brazil and Indonesia.
+Beginning in 1992, the series was syndicated to various other countries, including the United Kingdom, Australia, South Africa, Poland, the Czech Republic, Brazil and Indonesia.

 History

 The television series was directed by French director Stéphane Bernasconi, with Peter Hudecki as the Canadian unit director.
 Hudecki was the primary director but could not be credited due to co-production restrictions.
 It was produced by Ellipse (France) and Nelvana (Canada) on behalf of the Hergé Foundation.
 The series' writers included Toby Mullally, Eric Rondeaux, Martin Brossolet, Amelie Aubert, Dennise Fordham, and Alex Boon.
 It was the second television adaptation of Hergé's books, following the Belgian animation company Belvision's Hergé's Adventures of Tintin.